dotnetcore/FlubuCore.Examples/README.md

 * In cmd navigate to NetCore_1.1.csproj folder
 * run dotnet restore buildscript.csproj
 * run dotnet flubu to run default build action. run dotnet flubu to see all available targets
+* see other examples for diferent flubu use cases.
+* see FlubuCore wiki for how to get started with flubu
 #### .net core xproj ####
 * Clone source code.
 * Examine build script project in .Netcore_1.1.xproj folder  especialy buildscript.cs